testomatio/java-reporter/README.md

 2. **Link Generation**: Public URLs are generated and attached to test results
 3. Artifacts are visible at the test info on UI

-As the result you will see something like this on UI after run completed:
+As a result, you will see something like this in the UI after the run is completed:

 ![artifact example](./img/artifactExample.png)